CommonAccord/Model_Document_Projects/List.md

 Prose Objects:

 These are fully granular and automatable.
-See the lists at [www.commonaccord.org/index.php?action=list&file=S/Index/] and documents at [www.commonaccord.org/index.php?action=list&file=G/].
+See the lists at [www.commonaccord.org/index.php?action=list&file=S/Index/], documents at [www.commonaccord.org/index.php?action=list&file=G/] and source at github.com/commonaccord/.

 Taxonomies: